Storage quota

 I cannot copy files although we haven’t used up all space: You have probably exceeded the quota on the number of files.

-I have moved files to the project folder but my home quota usage did not go down: Moving files does not change ownership of the files.
-You need to also change the ownership of the files in the project folder from you to the group (change the ownership from ‘username_g’ to ‘username’; see also below).
+I have moved files to the project folder but my home quota usage did not go down: Depending on the cluster, moving files does not change ownership of the files.
+You need to also change the ownership of the files in the project folder from you to the project (change the ownership from

 What is quota and why is it needed?